Trusted New York slip & fall lawyers with decades of experience

 - $650K Pet Store Trip & Fall Settlement

-Our personal injury attorneys strive to help our clients obtain the financial resources needed to pay for medical care, plus compensation for all other economic and noneconomic losses, including:
+Our personal injury attorneys strive to help each client obtain the financial resources needed to pay for medical care, plus compensation for all other economic and noneconomic losses, including:

 - Current lost wages